joshvoll/linkrus/README.md

 * Add elasctic search for the search of the link

 ## Elastic Search
-Please download the last version from this link : [Elastic Search](https://www.elastic.co/downloads/elasticsearch) local environment is : export ES_NODES='http://localhost:9200'
+* Please download the last version from this link : [Elastic Search](https://www.elastic.co/downloads/elasticsearch)
+* local environment is : export ES_NODES='http://localhost:9200'

+# Instructions for the Elastic search setup
+* Start a local instance : /pathwheredownloaded/bin/elasticsearch